 The GEZE TS1500 is a surface mounted rack & pinion overhead door closer which is approved for use with single-action doors with leaf widths of up to 1100 mm and for use on smoke and fire doors.
 The closing speed (3-4) and latching action are adjustable.

 The GEZE TS2000NVBC is a rack & pinion overhead door closer which is approved for use on single action doors with leaf widths of up to 1100 mm and suitable for smoke and fire doors.
-It comes with variable power size 2-4 and adjustable closing speed, latching action and backcheck.
+It comes with variable Power Size EN 2-4 and adjustable closing speed, latching action and backcheck.

 We offer a selection of door closers from leading manufacturers such as GEZE, DORMA, BRITON and ARROW.
 Door closers are available to suit all budgets and situations including both manual and automatic doors as well as electromagnetic hold open and swing free applications.
 The range is complemented with concealed door closers from GEZE and PERKO for use in situations where a clean, aesthetically pleasing finish to the door is required.